lapy.Solver¶

 This solver is based on the

-AandBLaplace matrices whereA x = B handAis a sparse symmetric positive semi definitive matrix of shape(n`, n)and B is a sparse symmetric positive definitive matrix of shape(n, n).- Parameters:
+AandBLaplace matrices whereA x = B handAis a sparse symmetric positive semi-definite matrix of shape(n, n)and B is a sparse symmetric positive definite matrix of shape(n, n).- Parameters:

 - h